bracketdash/multi-site/README.md

 -   `routes`: A collection of JSON files that contain all the routes
 -   `scss`: All styles should go here, and are compiled with `scss-watch` or `scss-build` into `/public/css`
 -   `ts`: All client-side scripts should go here, and are compiled with `ts-watch` or `ts-build` into `/public/js`
--   `views`: All markup templates should go here, and are served by the client server application
+-   `views`: All markup templates should go here, and are served by app.js
 -   `app.js`: Once instantiated with a site and port, handles the routing of incoming HTTP requests and serves rendered Pug files
 -   `package.json`: Defines basic project configuration data: name, dependencies, scripts, etc.
 -   `package-lock.json`: Another config file required by the NPM ecosystem; no need to touch this
--   `templates.json`: Where we define all of our sites and the templates to which they belong
+-   `templates.json`: Where you define all your sites and the templates to which they belong
--   `tsconfig.json`: A config file for TypeScript; no need to touch this
+-   `tsconfig.json`: A config file for TypeScript
 -   `README.md`: This is the file you're reading right now!

 # Properties of The Route Object